-March 30, 2020
+March 30, 2022

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Class A, Class C and Class I Prospectus of the Copeland Risk Managed Dividend Growth Fund, the Copeland International Risk Managed Dividend Growth Fund and the Class A and Class I Prospectus of the Copeland SMID Cap Dividend Growth Fund (each, a "Fund" and collectively, the "Funds") dated March 30, 2020.
-You can obtain copies of the Funds' Prospectuses and the Annual Report for the fiscal year ended November 30, 2019 without charge by contacting the Funds' transfer agent, Gemini Fund Services, LLC, 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022, or by calling toll-free 1-888-9-COPELAND (1-888-926-7352).
-The Funds' audited financial statements and financial highlights appearing in the 2019 Annual Report to Shareholders are incorporated by reference into this SAI.
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the Class A and Class I of the Copeland SMID Cap Dividend Growth Fund, Class A, Class C and Class I of the Copeland Dividend Growth Fund and Class A and Class I of the Copeland International Small Cap Fund (each, a "Fund" and collectively, the "Funds") dated March 30, 2022 (the "Prospectus").
+You can obtain copies of the Funds' Prospectus and the Annual Report for the fiscal year ended November 30, 2021 without charge by contacting the Funds' transfer agent, Ultimus Fund Solutions, LLC, 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022, or by calling tollfree 1-888-9-COPELAND (1-888-926-7352).
+The Funds' audited financial statements and financial highlights appearing in the 2021 Annual Report to Shareholders are incorporated by reference into this SAI.
 No other part of the Annual Report is incorporated by reference herein.
 You may also obtain a Prospectus by visiting www.CopelandFunds.com.